b1alpha/Smoothiedejour/README.md

 **Pre-commit hooks:** This project uses Husky to run ESLint and tests before each commit.
 If linting or tests fail, the commit will be blocked.
 Make sure to run `npm run lint` and `npm run test:run` before committing to catch issues early.

+## CI/CD

+This project uses automated CI/CD pipelines to ensure code quality:

+- **GitHub Actions:** Runs linting and tests on every push and pull request to `main`, `master`, and `develop` branches.
+The workflow tests against Node.js 18.x and 20.x.
+If linting or tests fail, the PR will be blocked from merging.
+- **Vercel:** Builds and deploys the application.
+Since GitHub Actions already validates code quality, Vercel focuses on fast builds and deployments.

+You can view the CI status in:
+- GitHub: Check the "Actions" tab in your repository
+- Vercel: Check the deployment logs in your Vercel dashboard

 ## Contributing

 ### Making Changes